joomcode/redispipe/README.md

 This connector were created as implicitly pipelined from ground to achieve maximum performance in a highly concurrent environment.
 It writes all requests to single connection to redis, and continuously reads answers in other goroutine.

+Note that it trades a bit of latency for throughput, and therefore could be not optimal for non-concurrent usage.

 ## Performance